home-assistant/home-assistant.io/source/_integrations/habitica.markdown

     title: Habitica
 ---

-The Habitca {% term integration %} enables you to monitor your adventurer's progress and stats in Home Assistant and seamlessly integrates your to-do's and daily tasks.
+The Habitica {% term integration %} enables you to monitor your adventurer's progress and stats in Home Assistant and seamlessly integrates your to-do's and daily tasks.

 ## Prerequisites for Habitica integration